couchdeveloper/JPJson/INSTALL.md

 ------------
 ### Setting up Xcode

-Before you can build the JPJson library you need to add a few *Source Trees* settings in Xcode preferences.
-This needs only to be done *once* for all your projects.

-The JPJson projects needs to locate a few *source folders* of external libraries namely for
+In order to build the products, Xcode requires user defined settings.
+The JPJson projects need to locate a few *source folders* of external libraries namely for

 - **boost**, and

-- **gtest**, which is required only if you want to run Unit tests.
+- **gtest**, (which is required only if you want to run Unit tests)

+User defined settings are accomplished with the combination of "Source Trees" and an user specific Xcode config file.
+A "Source Tree" defines a path to header search paths or library search path, and the Xcode config file defines the corresponding build settings which are then available in the project settings, target settings and also in Xcode config files.

+Note: User defined settings, including the user specific Xcode config files are not tracked by the source code management.
+They exist only locally and may be different for each "user" (developer), as it is intended.

+Before you can build the JPJson libraries you need to add *Source Trees* settings in Xcode preferences and you need to modify or create user Xcode config files which are located in folder "<JPJson ROOT>/Xcode.config" (see below in "User Specific Settings in the JPJson Package").
+This needs to be done only *once*.

-The most reliable way when building under Xcode is to use Xcode's "Source Trees" concept to refer to that external source code:
+The most reliable way to refer to external source code when building under Xcode is to use Xcode's "Source Trees" concept :

 Open Xcode Preferences and navigate to the "Source Trees" panel which is under the "Locations" tab.
 You need to create at least the entry for `JPJson.BOOST_ROOT`.
 The entry for `JPJson.GTEST_ROOT` is only required if you want to run the Unit tests (recommended).